datastax/dsbulk/manual/settings.md

 The delimiter for tokenized fields.
 This setting will be used when mapping a `String` field to CQL columns that require special tokenization (collections, tuples, maps, and UDTs), to isolate elements in the string.

+For maps and udt's, this setting delimits entries, while *keyValueSeparator* separates the key from the value within an entry.

 Note that this is not the same as CSV parsing.
 This setting will be applied to record fields produced by any connector, as long as the target CQL type requires tokenization.

 Defaults to **","**.